 Under the Code, organizations are required to prevent and remove barriers and provide accommodation to the point of undue hardship.
-The principle of accommodation arises most frequently in the context of creed, family status, sex (pregnancy), and disability, as well as age and gender identity.
+The principle of accommodation arises most frequently in the context of creed, family status, sex (pregnancy) and disability, as well as age, gender identity and gender expression.

-Organizations, including their officers, managers, supervisors, and union representatives, have a shared obligation to design for inclusion of persons identified by Code grounds, as well as to remove barriers and provide accommodation.
+Organizations, including their officers, managers, supervisors and union representatives, have a shared obligation to design for inclusion of persons identified by Code grounds, as well as to remove barriers and provide accommodation.
 Failure to fully explore accommodation options and to fulfil the duty to accommodate is a violation of the Code.